ionworks/Ionwizard/README.md

 ## Container wizard

-Installation instructions for pre-built Docker containers can be found in the [Quick start guide](Quick_start/image_installation.md)
+Instructions for using Ionworks pre-built Docker containers can be found in the [Quick start guide](Quick_start/image_installation.md)